jmcdo29/ogma/apps/docs/src/pages/en/logger.md

 As of version 2, it is suggested to use the separate [`@ogma/styler`](/en/styler) package.
 This package is what Ogma uses under the hood to do the basic coloring, and will provide a cleaner and more verbose API.

 Using the non-JSON mode, color is attempted to be applied by default.
 This is determined by checking the current environment (if there is a global `process` variable) and if there is, what `stdout.getColorDepth()` returns.
 If a custom stream is passed instead, a `getColorDepth` method can be added to the stream object which should return a 1, 4, 8, or 24.
 If no `getColorDepth()` is present, but the `color` option is true, Ogma will set the method to return `4` for you.
 If you want to disable colors completely, you can either set `color` to be `false` or you can set the `NO_COLOR` environment variable.

+### Using a Mixin

+There may be times, like with [OpenTelemetry](https://opentelemetry.io) or with adding a correlation id, that you need to add dynamic values to each log.
+Rather than making a new wrapper around the Ogma instance, Ogma provides an optional `mixin` property that can be used to add extra data to each log without being in `verbose` mode.
+This property is a function, that takes in the current log level and the Ogma instance, and should return an object of any shape.

 ## Example of what the logs look like